-As part of our package, we are able to offer a Summary Review which includes a report dealing with the following points:
+As part of our package, our auction solicitors are able to offer a Summary Review which includes a report dealing with the following points:

 Do any searches contained in the legal pack contain any adverse entries?

 We’ll review of the statement of account (if applicable)